JonasLW/Cherenkov-Radiation/README.md

 # Cherenkov-Radiation

-The purpose of this repository is to plot quantities related to Cherenkov radiation.\newline The code is spread over four files, two for functions and two for scripting.\
+The purpose of this repository is to plot quantities related to Cherenkov radiation.
+The code is spread over four files, two for functions and two for scripting.

-Plotting.py      - Utility functions for the purpose of efficient plotting\
+Plotting.py      - Utility functions for the purpose of efficient plotting,
-Functions.py     - Functions related to the physics of Cherenkov radiation\
+Functions.py     - Functions related to the physics of Cherenkov radiation,
-Integration.py   - Script for plotting quantities which involve integration\
+Integration.py   - Script for plotting quantities which involve integration,
-NoIntegration.py - Script for plotting quantities which do not involve integration\
+NoIntegration.py - Script for plotting quantities which do not involve integration